A Perfect 10 Day Thailand Itinerary

 Day 2 – Ayutthaya

 On your second day in Bangkok, it is time to head outside the city and to ancient capital city of Thailand – Ayutthaya.
 Here you will find some of the most incredible temples and architecture in Thailand.
 It makes for a perfect day trip and is a great way to explore another part of the country during your time there.
-Feel free to check out the Ayutthaya Day Trip Guide that will walk you through the entire day for beginning to end.

 Some of the top highlights will include: